dmilicic/Android-Clean-Boilerplate/README.md

 # Getting started writing a new use case

-This section will explain all the code you need to write to create a use case using the Clean approach.

 A use case is just some isolated functionality of the app.
 A use case may  (e.g. on user click) or may not be started by a user.
 For example, a use case might be: *"Get all data from the database and display it on the UI when the app starts."*

 In this example, our use case will be: ***"Greet the user with a message that is stored in the database when the app starts."*** This example can be tried out in the `example` branch.
-This example will showcase how to write the three layers needed to make the use case work:
+This example will showcase how to write the following three packages needed to make the use case work:

 - the **presentation** layer
 - the **storage** layer
 - the **domain** layer

-The first two belong to the outer layers while the last one is the inner/core layer.
+The first two belong to the outer layers while the last one is the inner/core layer. **Presentation** package is responsible for everything related to showing things on the screen — it includes the whole MVP stack (it means it also includes both the UI and Presenter packages even though they belong to different layers).

 ## **Writing a new interactor (inner/core layer)**